|

 lobe-like deformations on the opposite sides of wavefront.
 Only the central spot of the wavefront is

-location), which is located at 2/3 of the sagittal coma, along the axis
+, which is located at 2/3 of the sagittal coma, along the axis

-when it is 0.29 of the tangential coma.
 It is obvious that as the wavefront error - and the blur size

 relative to the Airy disc - increase, best focus location shifts

 farther away from the Gaussian image point.
+BOTTOM - Cross-sections, wavefront map and 3-D wavefront illustration of primary coma (from Wyant).

-Mapping the rays scattered by comatic
+Mapping rays scattered by coma

-FIG. 26,
+FIG. 40,

 the diameter

-R = hp2/2f2 (11)
+R = hz2/2f2 (11)

 with h

-the focal length.
+point.
 The center of

 each circle is

-plane, along the axis of aberration
+also shifted along the axis of aberration,

-FIGURE 26: Geometry of the coma
+FIGURE 40: Geometry of the coma

-wavefront.
+wavefront reflected from mirror surface.
 The spot consists entirely from progressively expanding circles,

 with the exception of the very central ray, projecting into the tip

-focal zone and their shift from the Gaussian focus increase with the square of the
+focal zone and their shift Δ from the Gaussian focus increase with the square of the

 aberration a, in the direction